RabeaGleissner/tictactoe/README.md

 I also implemented the Acts-as-commentable gem for user profile and the Ransack gem to sort the leaderboard by user names.

+## Play it

+I'm hosting this on Heroku at: [tictactoe-xoxo.herokuapp.com](http://tictactoe-xoxo.herokuapp.com/)

 ## Technology used

 Ruby on Rails, HTML, CSS.
 I didn't know JavaScript when I created this in November 2014, so users can only see updates when the refresh the page.